CharlesGulian/Deconv/README.md

 ## fits_tools.py

 * fits_tools.py is a collection of functions that I've written to manipulate .fits images
-* fits_tools.py contains functions for
+* fits_tools.py contains the functions for
     * Binning images (```imageBinDict()```)
     * Retrieving .fits image data (```getPixels()```-- note that ```astropy.io.fits.get_data()``` does the same thing)
     * Masking a .fits image with a .fits binary mask (```maskImage()```)